Skip navigation

 Approval for remuneration and benefits

 1. A delegate exercises their delegation to approve the provision of these benefits in accordance with the conditions and approval arrangements in the respective procedure for each benefit.
+In considering their approval of these benefits, delegates must ensure their decision is equitable.

 Base salary